Code-Institute-Submissions/Kollecollier-JS-project_JuneResub/README.md

   -  Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-  The link can be found here - <Insert here when deployed>
+  The link can be found here [Git hub](https://github.com/Kollecollier/JS-project)

   # Credits